-- allow(a regular expression (or list of)) a single regular expression (or list of regular expressions) that the (absolute) urls must match in order to be extracted.
-If not given (or empty), it will match all links. - deny (a regular expression (or list of)) a single regular expression (or list of regular expressions) that the (absolute) urls must match in order to be excluded (i.e. not extracted).
+- allow (str or list) a single regular expression (or list of regular expressions) that the (absolute) urls must match in order to be extracted.
+If not given (or empty), it will match all links - deny (str or 1ist) a single regular expression (or list of regular expressions) that the (absolute) urls must match in order to be excluded (i.e. not extracted).
 It has precedence over the allow parameter.
 If not given (or empty) it won't exclude any links. - allow_domains (str or list) a single value or a list of string containing domains which will be considered for extracting the links - deny_domains (str or list) a single value or a list of strings containing domains which won't be considered for extracting the links - deny_extensions (list) a single value or list of strings containing extensions that should be ignored when extracting links.
-If not given, it will default to scrapy. linkextractors.IGNORED_EXTENSIONS.
+If not given, it will default to scrapy.linkextractors.
+IGNORED_EXTENSIONS.